rafah1/Robot-RACECAR/README.md

 <img src="https://github.com/rafah1/Robot-RACECAR/blob/main/Picture2.png" height=300/>

 (This bill of materials is inspired on the [Nvidia jetracer](https://github.com/NVIDIA-AI-IOT/jetracer/blob/master/docs/tamiya/bill_of_materials.md), with modifications which reduce the cost and also improves some components)
+All components are mounted to the wooden tray using the nylon standofs kit (the tray can be easily perforated).
+For the wiring you can check [here](https://github.com/NVIDIA-AI-IOT/jetracer/blob/master/docs/tamiya/hardware_setup.md)

 | **Part** | **Quantity** | **Cost** | **Store / URL** |
 | --- | --- | --- | --- |